rchang0501/International-COVID-Tracker/README.md

 # International COVID Tracker

-An international COVID-19 tracker with a live map reading data for every country in the world
+COVID-19 case tracker built with React.JS and React Leaflet.
+Utilizes Chart.JS to read data from the disease.sh API and is set up for hosting on Firebase